Tech Tips

 Accept and Reject Changes in the Review Tab

-Saving a copy of the redline is always a good idea, especially when comparing two Word documents.
+Saving a separate copy of your finalized redline in word is always a good idea, especially when comparing two fast-moving contract drafts.
 Then, you’ll need to decide which changes to accept and reject.

-Use the changes group on the Review ribbon to navigate between changes and accept or reject them.
+Use the changes group on the Review ribbon to navigate between changes and finalize your text.
+Click on the bottom half of the Accept or Reject button to accept or reject all changes at once if desired.

 accept or reject in the Word review ribbon